benjamincrozat/content/articles/bun-php.md

 Removing a package using Bun can easily be done using the `bun remove` command.
 You will certainly appreciate how incredibly fast it is as well.

-Let's use Axios as an example, as it's still installed by default on every new Laravel project:
+Let's use Axios as an example, since JavaScript's native Fetch API is as easy to use:

 ```bash
 bun remove axios